Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 When there are multiple words with the same reading in your Anki collection, an indicator will be shown.

+This is a handy tool to help the user differentiate between words with the same readings.
+One practical use case is verifying if your card is not a duplicate version of a previous card.
+For example, if you have two cards 言いふらす and 言い触らす, the indicator will show that both words exists, so you can safely suspend one of the cards.

 This indicator will be yellow (or blue on light mode) for new cards only.
 After the first review, the indicator will be the same color as the info circle.